pivotal/docs-platform-automation/docs/pipelines/resources.md

     If you are new to Concourse, [Concourse CI Tutorials][concourse-tutorial] would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
-* A set of valid [download-product-config][download-product-config] files: Each product has a configuration YAML of what version to download from VMware Tanzu Network.
+* A set of valid [download-product-config][download-product-config] files: Each product has a configuration YAML of what version to download from Tanzu Network.
 * Pivnet access to [Platform Automation][pivnet-platform-automation]

-## Retrieval from VMware Tanzu Network
+## Retrieval from Tanzu Network

 {% include "./.opsman_filename_change_note.md" %}